 Still, is Wealthfront the right robo-advisor for you?
 When we put Wealthfront head-to-head with big-bank robos, such as Fidelity Go, we found independently-owned Wealthfront really held its own.
-While there are a lot of perks to using a robo-advisors connected to a bigger financial institution, Wealthfront manages to offer quite a few services with reasonable fees.
+While there are perks to using a robo-advisors connected to a bigger financial institution, Wealthfront manages to offer many unique services, like customization with 200+ ETFs, and daily tax-loss harvesting with reasonable fees.

 In comparison to robo-advisors like Betterment and M1 Finance, Wealthfront is still on an even playing field: like Wealthfront, Betterment is one of the earliest and largest stand-alone robos.
-Both Wealthfront and Betterment offer investment management for only 0.25% AUM fees, though Betterment does offer human financial planners as part of their Digital package.
+Both Wealthfront and Betterment offer investment management for only 0.25% AUM fees, though Betterment does offer human financial planning packages, for a fee, as part of their Digital package.
 M1 Finance and Wealthfront both offer all-digital investment advice, making them ideal for investors who don’t mind the absence of human financial professionals.

-Essentially, Wealthfront is a secure and safe robo-advisor that is ideal for clients with at least $500 for an initial investment, who appreciate the frequency of daily tax-loss harvesting, and who want to have multiple financial products, such as a checking account and loans, under one roof.
+Essentially, Wealthfront is a secure and safe robo-advisor that is ideal for clients with at least $500 for an initial investment, who appreciate the frequency of daily tax-loss harvesting, and who want to have multiple financial products, such as a high yield cash account and loans, under one roof.